top of page

 The Smart GFVC Policy Centre (SGPC) is a Pan-African policy, research and education institution, serving as the policy and institutional coordination centre of the GFVC Africa Economic System.

-The Centre advances Africa’s capacity to design, coordinate, and sustain its own integrated industrial systems, ensuring alignment between policy, production, and market systems across member states.
+The Centre advances GFVC Africa’s capacity to design, coordinate, and sustain its own integrated industrial systems, ensuring alignment between policy, production, and market systems across member states.

 INSTITUTIONAL STATEMENT